ralvztech/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This program allocate and free space in the memory of a computer
+This codes allocate and free memory spaces